If you’ve ever looked at a map of Montauk, NY you’ll notice there is so much land preserve! This fact makes Montauk full

-This is another personal favorite hike in Montauk of mine.
+This is another one of my personal favorite Montauk hikes.
 To get to the Montauk lighthouse just keep driving east on Route 27 and you’ll get to The End.
 Camp Hero State Park is just to the right when entering into the Montauk Point Lighthouse loop.
 You’ll see a large sign at the entrance.

 Tip: you’ll have to pay to park your car at the Montauk Point Lighthouse in the summer months and on weekends in the Spring and Fall.

 Camp Hero was a US military base manned and operated from 1942 to 1981.
 The state park opened in 2002 to the public .
 However, be aware that there are still areas off limits to the public like the iconic radar tower which was built in 1958 during the Cold War to detect Soviet missile bombers.

 Inside the parks many trails you can see old bunkers as well as historic buildings that were used in the camp.
 This is one of the most interesting hikes in Montauk, NY you can go on!
 There are many plaques with interesting information and history for you to read up on.

 Definitely stop at Turtle Cove Lookout and walk through the trail to the left of the parking lot towards the lighthouse.
-If it’s a clear day you can spot Block Island and if there are waves don’t forget to look down and watch the surfers!
+If it’s a clear day you can spot Block Island and if there are waves don’t forget to look down and watch the surfers below!

 3. Seal Haul Out Trail

 The Seal Haul Out trail is part of the Montauk Point State Park, but worth noting this Montauk hiking trail separately!
-The Seal Haul Trail is a 1.5 mile walk through a deeply wooded area that pops you out on the shore of the Block Island Sound.
+The Seal Haul Out Trail is a 1.5 mile walk through a deeply wooded area that pops you out on the shore of the Block Island Sound.
 You can spot seals sunbathing on large boulders or on the beach.

 Tip: I’ve had the best luck seeing seals in the Spring